jkabenio/personalized-sales-web/README.md

 # personalized-sales-web
-This website is my first project offer
+This website is my first real project offer